Our aim is to be church family living out the love of God in all we do and to all we meet

 We are powerful people.
 We make our own decisions and form our own opinions.
 It is vital that we take responsibility for our personal growth and destiny – no one else can do that for us.
 It’s important to understand that the actions we take have a direct bearing on ourselves and others, and may result in us having to address any issues that arise from our decisions.

-We believe Holy Spirit leads us into all truth, and that the Bible is the inspired word of God.
+We believe Holy Spirit leads us into all truth, and that the Bible is the inspired, inerrant word of God.
 We need to diligently study the Word whilst continuously listening to Holy Spirit’s guidance.
 We trust that He will bring us fresh insight and revelation to deepen our understanding of the truth.
 He does this in many ways, including through the Bible, through revelatory encounters with him, prophecy, teaching and preaching.

 God IS love